- By Amanda Ennes

 If you’re interested in attending a Brazilian University or if you’re just thinking about getting a good job over here, you’ve probably already heard about the Celpe-Bras exam.
-If you haven’t, don’t stress because we’re here to help clarify everything about this importante exam and give you information about Celpe-Bras.
+If you haven’t, don’t stress about it because we’re here to help clarify everything about this importante exam and give you information about Celpe-Bras.

 Celpe-Bras is an exam foreigners can take to officially validate their knowledge of the Portuguese language.
 It is the only official proficiency certificate of Brazilian Portuguese as a foreign language recognized by the Brazilian government.